 Water power has been used for over a thousand years for milling grain, but recently has fallen into disuse.
 Now water turbines can be used to generate electricity provided there is a suitable flow and head of water.

 Many mills, like those that existed in Blewbury, were on streams with a smaller flow and only a limited head.
-The Mill Stream leaving Blewbury carries water which fell as rain over perhaps 10 sq. km.
+The Millbrook leaving Blewbury carries water which fell as rain over perhaps 10 sq. km.
 With a rainfall of 600 mm a year, and allowing for evaporation, the average flow may be around 100 litres per second.
 It gathers into a single stream at the edge of the Thames flood plain and then falls about 8 metres over 3 miles.
 Small turbines are not as efficient as large ones.
 If a turbine could capture the whole flow with a drop of 2 metres it might generate on average around 1 kW.

 The cost for such an installation depends significantly on the work required to manage the water at the specific site.
 The system would also require ongoing attention to clear blockages.
 It is unlikely that a 1 kW system could be justified financially.